JunaidQadirB/notify/README.md

-# JeyKeu Notify for CodeIgniter
+# JeyKeu Notify for PHP

-Bootstrap3 notifications for CodeIgniter
+Bootstrap3 notifications for PHP

 ## Install